Apr 1, 2024

 My son said I may try his Sony ZV-E1 while he tried my Fuji XT-5.
 The Sony ZV-E1 uses the same FF 12MP BSI sensor as the Sony A7S III.
 A camera like this should be tested.
 I would have liked to include my Fuji XT-5.
 The test results are exciting and reveal much about what to expect from various cameras.
 For example, the Sony ZV-E1 pixel area is 5 times larger than the Olympus E-M1 III and almost 20 times larger than the Olympus XZ-2.
 How much do these pixel area differences impact the IQ of these cameras?
 What should we look for, and how will you test these cameras?

-Sensor Sensitivity is determined by the Optical and Quantum efficiencies of the pixels.
-That means larger pixels should capture more light and convert more photons into electrons, right?
-The secret is to study shadow details because more sensitive sensors should capture more shadow information.
-How many shadow detail variances do you expect to find between the Sony ZV-E1 and the older Olympus XZ-2?
-While I am not testing for noise, what do you expect to find between these 2 cameras?
-Those studying my articles have enough information and knowledge to evaluate these questions.
+Sensor Sensitivity is an indicator of the sensor's Optical and Quantum efficiencies.
+That means larger pixel areas capture more light, right?
+The secret is to study shadow details because increasing sensor sensitivity means capturing more shadow information.
+What kind of shadow differences do you expect to find between the Sony ZV-E1 and an older Olympus XZ-2?
+While I am not testing for noise, what do you expect to see from these 2 cameras?
+Does the sensor's pixel control wiring add noise?

 I included several Olympus cameras in this test.
 We learn much from the pixel area variances between these cameras.
 For example, the pixel area of the Olympus E-1 is three times larger than the EM1 III.
-It is sometimes easier to simulate sensor size differences with your available equipment.
+It is sometimes easier to simulate sensor differences with your existing camera collection.

 Preparing my Test Studio

-The test image had a 4EV variance between the brightest and darkest parts.
-Each exposure was set at the brightest point with the camera's spot meter.
-Each sensor's Saturation and SNR levels were 4 stops lower in the shadows.
-Study the photons to electrons graph further down in this article, to learn more about sensor saturation and SNR levels.
+I created a test "studio" with a 4EV exposure difference between the highs and lows and measured the brightest point to set the exposure with my camera's spot meter.
+That means each sensor's Saturation and SNR were 4 stops lower in the shadows.
+Study the photon-to-electron graph in this article to learn more about sensor saturation and SNR.
 Every digital photographer should know this graph...

-The chart shows each sensor's megapixels in red.
-Why do we need to consider the sensor's pixel count?
-Because pixel count influences pixel area.
-For example, go to the 12MP FF sensor on the horizontal axis and compare its pixel area to the 12MP (1/1.7") sensor on the vertical axis.
-We can compare all the sensors in this chart.
-That means we should focus on pixel area and not size!
-For example, how much will the Olympus E1 shadow details differ from the Olympus E-M1 III?
+The chart lists pixel count in red.
+Why is it important to consider pixel count?
+Because pixel count determines the sensor's total pixel area.
+For example, go to the 12MP (FF) sensor on the horizontal axis and compare its pixel area to the 12MP (1/1.7") sensor on the vertical axis.
+You can compare all the sensor sizes in this chart with this technique.
+That means we are evaluating pixel area and not sensor size.
+For example, how much more detail should the Olympus E1 capture over the E-M1 III?
+Does the sensor's quantum and optical efficiencies influence these camera comparisons?

-Sensor size is a marketing tool used to entice those with little knowledge.
-It's meaningless and tells us nothing about image sensors.
+The only benefit of sensor size is commercial.
+It's technically meaningless and reveals nothing about the sensor's ability to capture more data.
 For example, it's better to focus on the sensor's diagonal measurements.
 The reason is the lens image circle has to cover the complete sensor.
-This explains the more light "effect" confusing so many FF enthusiasts or the equivalence factor when comparing the optical differences between M43, APC, and full-frame lens mounts.
+This explains the more light theory confusing so many FF enthusiasts or the equivalence factor when comparing the optical differences between M43, APC, and full-frame cameras.
 See the table below for more.

-How should we study these controlled image quality tests of different sensor sizes and pixel areas?
-To prepare yourself, take a few moments, select a few cameras (pixel areas), and write down what you like to learn from these tests.
-For example, how many more shadow details do you expect from the 12MP full-frame sensor over the smaller 1/1.7" sensor?
-Also, study the Fuji X-T5 or Medium Format 100MP sensor and explain why their shadow details should technically look similar to the Olympus 20MP sensor.
-Why is image noise a potential challenge for these two Fuji cameras..?
+How should we study these controlled image quality tests consisting of different sensor sizes and pixel areas?
+Take a few moments to prepare yourself, select a few cameras (pixel areas), and write down what you like to learn from these tests.
+For example, how many more shadow details do you expect to see from the 12MP FF sensor over the smaller 1/1.7" sensor?
+Also, study the Fuji X-T5 or Medium Format 100MP sensor and explain why their shadow details are technically similar to the 20MP Olympus sensor.
+Why would one expect to see more noise from these two Fuji cameras..?

 Olympus C-770UZ (4MP) - ISO64, f3.2, 1/160 - OOC JPEG and not edited...